About

 Get to know Chef Claudia Sandoval

-Over the past decade, Claudia has built an impressive television résumé with appearances as both judge and competitor on Chopped, Chopped Jr., Worst Cooks in America, Budget Battles, Tournament of Champions, Grudge Match, Easter Basket Challenge, Best Thing I Ever Ate, and Top Chef VIP.
+Over the past decade, Claudia has built an impressive television résumé with appearances as both judge and competitor on MasterChef, Chopped, Chopped Jr., Worst Cooks in America, Budget Battles, Tournament of Champions, Grudge Match, Easter Basket Challenge, Best Thing I Ever Ate, and Top Chef VIP.
 She has also brought her voice and expertise to Spanish-language audiences, serving as a judge on MasterChef Latino (Telemundo) and MasterChef Latinos (Estrella TV).

 Beyond her on-camera work, Claudia has made her mark behind the scenes as an Executive Producer and host of the docuseries Taste of the Border (Discovery+) and La Mesa Mexa (Bite Originals), both recognized for their powerful storytelling and exploration of the cultural and social dynamics along the U.S.–Mexico border.
 In 2025, she expanded her role on the global culinary stage as a Mentor for Team Mexico at the prestigious Bocuse d’Or Competition, guiding top culinary talent in one of the world’s most respected cooking contests.